 Kolton continues to utilize linear and geometric elements of drawing in his paintings and explains, "My paintings capture the past, present, and future through abstracted landscapes imbedded with psychological connections.
 Within my work I combine vectors between solidity and transparency through layering imagery and place."

 Carly, Katelyn, and Kolton are Drawn South as artists and friends who continue to live in, work in, and interpret the South.
 Carly, a Greenville Technical College graduate, received her BFA from Converse College in 2011 and her MFA from Clemson University in 2013.
-She is an adjunct instructor at both Clemson and Greenville Tech and exhibits widely.
+She is an adjunct instructor at both Clemson and Greenville Technical College and exhibits widely.
 Katelyn received her BFA from Clemson University in 2014 and is a MFA candidate at the University of Georgia.
-Kolton, also a Greenville Tech graduate and 2014 Clemson BFA alum, lives and paints in Charleston.
+Kolton, also a Greenville Technical College graduate and 2014 Clemson BFA alum, lives and paints in Charleston.

 This exhibition is free and open to the public.

 Greenville Technical College Benson Campus